 Help in the house

 This is a fascinating area, both historically and geographically, and the main benefit of a stay here is to get to know the region, and experience living in one of the most beautiful and relatively unspoiled parts of Europe.
 Those with an interest in gardening and simple sustainable living will find much of interest, and opportunities to develop skills here too.
-A number of friends have become regular visitors, and at a later stage (once the accommodation here has been developed further), it is planned to offer workshops which bring together our backgrounds in art, psychology and spirituality, as well as organic growing and ecological and traditional construction techniques.
-I also have a small but comprehensive library covering particularly Eastern religions and male sexuality topics.
-At the moment there is no wifi here (although 4g coverage is good) so it's an opportunity to break free from internet addiction for a while!
+At the moment there is no wifi (although 4g coverage is good) so it's an opportunity to break free from internet addiction for a while.
+Here is an open-minded and respectful environment, and whilst a cultural mix and range of views is a positive aspect of the Workaday experience, those with a very right wing and/or homophobic political outlook are unlikely to fit in easily.

 Visitors will have their own bed and possibly own room too, but depending on guests at any time, may be expected to share a twin bedroom with one other volunteer.
 There are two twin rooms currently available for volunteers.
-Camping in your own tent would also be possible too.
+There is also a large tent on the land which can accommodate two.
 The cottage is reasonably comfortable and has all basic amenities (including shared bathroom and a shower room in one of the bedrooms), although it is quite small and open-plan in the arrangement of rooms, so personal space and privacy are extremely limited.

 The Alpujarras is a popular area for visitors throughout the year, and there are many interesting sights in the various white mountain villages and possibilities for hiking or outdoor activities, such as horse-riding.
-Orgiva, the hub town of the area, is about 15 mins walk away.
 With a car, several great beaches (including three nudist) can be reached in under an hour, and a bus to Granada city takes about 75 mins.
-Malaga is a 3 hour bus trip from Orgiva, although can be reached by car in about 90 mins.
+Malaga is a 3 hour direct bus trip away, although can be reached by car in about 90 mins.

 Limited internet access